mihaiolteanu/lastfm/README.md

 (ql:register-local-projects)
 ```

-## Step two - obtain the last.fm API key
+## 2. Obtain the last.fm API key
 To use this library, a last.fm API Key is needed.
 For that you need a last.fm
 account and then an API account.
 Follow the instructions from the official
 [documentation](https://www.last.fm/api) page and you will receive and api-key
 and a shared secret.
 Write them down.

-## Step three - create or update the config file with the API key
+## 3. Create or update the config file with the API key
 Create a config file with the info received from last.fm on step one.

 ```common-lisp